Most Affordable Online Doctoral and PhD Programs

 AccreditationHLC

-PhD.me’s rankings are based on data provided by The Integrated Postsecondary Education Data System (IPEDS).
+PhD.me’s rankings are based on the most recent data provided by The Integrated Postsecondary Education Data System (IPEDS).
 To be eligible for our most affordable rankings, colleges were required to have the following characteristics:

 • Accreditation from an organization recognized by the U.S. Department of Education.

 • Cost: Relative cost of attendance compared to peer schools on the list.
-Based on tuition and fees per academic year.
+Based on in-state graduate tuition per academic year.
 (Heaviest weighting)

 Most Affordable Online Doctoral and PhD Programs By Subject